TheRook/KeypoolRandom/README.md

 # Keypool Random
-A faster lockless /dev/random proposal for embedded, battery powered devices, that applications that need more performance out of Linux.
+A faster lockless /dev/random proposal for embedded, battery powered devices, and for users that need more performance out of Linux.

 ## Build instructions: